DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 ## Reflection and Final Thoughts

 ### What Was
-Any final thoughts: what we've achieved, what we could improve

-Given the time limit, division of work, technical difficulty, and the giant content of the project itself, we think have successfully achieved the storytelling, world-building, and interactions requirements.
+The project was a success on demo day!
+The professor was able to run through six scenes (he had to make one choice) smoothly and the experience seems to have the effect that we hoped it would.
+Our user is presented with a moral dilemma that they must follow through with and choose.
+Neutrality was never an option hehe.
+Given the time limit, division of work, technical difficulties, and the giant content of the project itself, we think have successfully achieved the storytelling, world-building, and interactions requirements.
 The story is a complete and playable one, and the animations, sound, and interactions are well integrated to ensure an immersive experience.
 The expectations of user behavior are also well manipulated to guarantee the fourth wall experience.

 While we have tried our best to achieve the best possible project within the short time limit, there's still much to improve to enhance the user experience.